Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Review Supporting role

-Reality check: betaine is a cheap, mostly-safe supplement with one modest, real win (lower-body strength) and one consistent biochemical effect (homocysteine) that may not actually buy you better health — and can nudge LDL up at the higher doses.
-A reasonable add-on for a lifter; not a must-have, and not the methylation cure-all it's marketed as.
+Reality check: betaine is a cheap, mostly-safe supplement with one modest, real win (lower-body strength) and one consistent biochemical effect (homocysteine) whose downstream heart benefit is unproven — and whose lipid trade-off is real but narrower than the popular summary suggests.
+A reasonable add-on for a lifter; a legitimate MTHFR-support option; not the methylation cure-all it's marketed as, and not the "hidden danger" a headline-only reading makes it sound like either.

 Cost & Sources

 Cheap in powder form, and genuinely free in your food.
-Approx. U.S. prices.
+This is the whole reason it's underfunded: nobody makes a fortune selling it.

 Free